danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 value (not just a list), and similarly the overall result of calling this function can turn out to be an arbitrary value.

-#### `mapFromGenerator(generator) <> map`

-Takes a generator which must yield map values, and collects all of its generated results, in generated order, by building up an overall map, as if by successive calls to `cat(map, map)`.

-If there are mappings in the yielded results with equal keys, then the *last* such mapping is the one that "wins" in the final result.

-#### `tokenGenerator(generator) <> generator`

-Filter generator that produces a sequence of type-only derived values from whatever the underlying generator produces.
-This is, in particular, the generator used by default to produce single-character tokens when using the library function `pegApply` to perform string tokenization.
-The function name is meant to be suggestive of the expected use case.